WATER MIST SYSTEM

 A fire is controlled by high-pressure water mist penetrating it in liquid form, which causes cooling and evaporation.

-What is the Water Mist System in fire protection?
+What is the Water Mist System in Fire Protection?

 A water mist system is a fire protection system that uses very fine water sprays.
 The small water droplets allow the water mist to control, suppress and extinguish fires by: